Thomas-Amann-IPAustralia/Tripwire/content_archive/PatentsRegulations1991.md

 	(3)	The Commissioner must take the comments into account in the final preparation of the new abstract.

-	(4)	If the Commissioner prepares a new abstract, the new abstract is taken to be the abstract of the specification to which it relates.
+	(4)	If the Commissioner makes a new abstract, the new abstract is taken to be the abstract of the specification to which it relates.

 	(5)	If an applicant who files a complete specification does not file with it an abstract, the Commissioner, within 1 month of the date of filing of the complete specification, may direct the applicant to file an abstract within 1 month of the day on which the direction is given.